pratik-035/DSA-/Bubble Sort + Selection Sort + Insertion Sort/Notes.md

 Use bubble sort if you want something easy to understand or teach.

+<h1><b>Selection Sort</b></h1>

-Selection Sort : Selection Sort finds the minimum element from the unsorted part and swaps it with the first unsorted element.
+Definition : Selection Sort finds the minimum element from the unsorted part and swaps it with the first unsorted element.
 It repeats this process until everything is sorted

 ============== Example ====================
 Suppose you are selecting the best players for a team.
 From a group, you pick the best player and place then in the front.
 Then from the remaining, you again pick the best and so on - that's Selection Sort